Market schedule

 - first-party SEC-derived holdings surface over the published N-PORT filing output

-- OMNI keeps the contract honest by preserving balance units instead of pretending every reported amount is a share count
+- SEC API keeps the contract honest by preserving balance units instead of pretending every reported amount is a share count

-/v1/funds/nport/holdings - omni-apps, agent-backend, and Merlin can now replace the prior blocked N-PORT holdings path with a direct Datastream surface
+/v1/funds/nport/holdings - client applications can replace legacy N-PORT holdings paths with a direct SEC API surface

 Historical institutional ownership extract